az-raei/DSL501_ML_Project/README.md

 ### The Problem

-Existing empathy evaluation benchmarks focus predominantly on English-language interactions, creating a massive representational gap for Hindi speakers and other Indian language communities.
+Existing empathy evaluation benchmarks primarily focus on English-language interactions, resulting in a significant representational gap for Hindi speakers and other Indian language communities.
 Current mental health AI tools are:
 - Predominantly monolingual and culturally Western-centric
 - Unable to handle code-mixing patterns (Hinglish)
 - Insensitive to cultural communication styles
-- Missing indirect distress signals common in Indian contexts
+- Missing indirect distress signals which are common in Indian contexts

 ### Why Simple Translation Isn't Enough

-Mental health conversations in India occur within hybrid linguistic spaces characterized by:
+Mental health conversations in India occur within hybrid linguistic spaces characterised by:
 - **Code-mixing**: Hindi-English mixing (Hinglish) is the norm
 - **Cultural communication styles**: More direct in conflict situations, different validation strategies
 - **Regional metaphors**: Culturally specific concepts of emotional well-being